0xBTIPZ/TipBot-Docs/docs/docs/basic_discord_commands.md

   <figcaption>Balance(s) command</figcaption>
 </figure>

+!!! note
-**Note**: You can sort your balance by value $ or by alphabet.
+    You can sort your balance by value $ or by alphabet.
     You can also add a coin/token to your favorite with the menu "Add" or "Remove".
     The favorite coins/tokens will be shown at the first page when you command `/balances`.

 ### Withdraw / Send